 Since they’re manufactured in China you don’t really pay for the name of a famous brand.

-Ordering one will land you 6 filter pads (2 coarse and 4 medium ones), active carbon, some bio balls, ceramic bio-rings and a 9 Watt UV light for sterilizing.
-None of the other models mentioned here come with a UV sterilizer.
+Ordering one will land you 6 filter pads (2 coarse and 4 medium ones), some bio balls, ceramic bio-rings, and a 9-Watt UV light for sterilizing water.

-The SunSun canister also has a priming button.
-You only need to press it a couple of times, when there’s air inside the unit.
+Anyhow, the Polar Aurora canister also has a priming button.
+From what I’ve seen, you only need to press it a couple of times, when there’s air inside the unit.